dunn/modernphilosophy/modernphilosophy.markdown

 ### Metaphysics

 The most basic distinction is between a thing or a **substance** and a property.
-Fess Parker, this table, and the moon are all substances.
+Fess Parker, a table, and the moon are all substances.
 These substances have **properties**: Fess Parker is the world's greatest actor, the table is stained, and so on. **A state of affairs** is a substance's having a property; _that Socrates is bald_ is a state of affairs.

 Some properties are **intrinsic**: the ones that things have just because of the way they are, like the property _bald_.
 Other properties are **relations**, like _loves_ or _is taller than_.